 Customers expect companies to offer personalized experiences.

 Customers’ expectations for personalization will have risen by 88% by 2020.
-Customers are no longer content with being treated as the masses.
-They want to be treated like an individual, with unique needs and experiences, instead just a number.
+Customers are no longer content with being treated like the masses.
+They want to be treated as an individual, with unique needs and experiences, instead just a number.
 They want to feel like they are important and matter to a business and that the business cares about their wants and desires.

 Personalization increases customer loyalty.

 80% of customers are more likely to do business with a company that offers personalized experiences and 56% of customers feel a stronger sense of loyalty to brands that they feel show a deep understanding of their preferences.
 Customers are willing to give up personal information in exchange for more personalized experiences tailored to them.
 They also expect companies to keep this personal information protected.
 This relationship is built on trust which in turn builds loyalty.

 Investing in affective personalization tactics can increase ROI because customers are more likely to shop with companies that offer personalization.
 Happy customers are more likely to return more often and spend more each time.
 Research also suggests that email personalization can increase open rates by 26% and customer-centric marketing can boost online sales by as much as 25%.